 Our organ is actually 4 instruments in one - 3 are played from one each of the 3 keyboards (manuals in organ terminology) and the fourth is played by the feet on the pedal board.
 Essentially each division of the organ is a set of pipes which sits on a box of compressed wind.
 The wind is supplied by an electrically operated blower.
 The wind is stored in large bellows or reservoirs made of leather or sheepskin supported on a wooden frame.
 Pressing a key with either a finger or a foot pulls down a mechanism that allows the wind to travel into a pipe thus producing sound in the same way that sound is produced in any other wind instrument.
 Normally there is one pipe per note for each different sound.

 Inside the organ there is a variety of different sounds produced by pipes of different shapes, sizes and materials.
 Pipes that produce the same quality of sound are placed in rows.
 These rows form what is known as a rank of pipes.
 Each of these pipes is under the control of a white knob on the console called a stop.

 There are many different sounds that an organ can make.
 Firstly there is the sound that all of us associate with an organ.
 This is known as a Diapason and each manual has its Diapason Chorus.
 Additionally there are pipes which imitate flutes and other woodwind sounds, strings and brass (the Reeds).
 So with one pipe per note for each type of sound an organ may contain many thousands of pipes.

-We are grateful as we are to Brian Jones for the care which he has given,.
 The organ has had a thorough overhaul and rebuild to maintain it through the 21st century.
 The work was carried out by Nicholsons of Malvern, and the workmen were careful and competent, allowing the life of the church to continue normally as far as possible.

 Click here to see pictures of the dismantling of the organ.